solana-foundation/developer-content/content/guides/dapps/journal.md

 The `seeds` and `bump` constraints are still needed to be able to find the specific PDA we want to update.

+The `mut` constraints allows us to mutate/change the data within the account.
+Because how the Solana blockchain handles reading from accounts and writing to accounts differently, we must explicitly define which accounts will be mutable so the Solana runtime can correctly process them.
 ### Delete a journal entry

 Lastly, we will add a `delete_journal_entry` instruction handler with a context